bioked/robotics-adaptive-survey/README.md

 # Robotics Adaptive Survey

-Flask-based HRI adaptive survey for participant intake, with branching based on participants' experience and comfort working with robots.
-Built with Python and Flask, it stores responses to CSV and includes researcher-facing and API endpoints (WIP).
+This flask-based survey tool is designed to collect information from participants through an intake form for an HRI survey.
+Built with Python and Flask, it uses simple branching based on the respondent's experience and comfort level operating a robot.
+Responses are stored as CSV.
+It also includes researcher-facing routes and API endpoints (WIP).

 ## Run

 ```bash